boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

     S (Scope):
     : Indicates the granularity of enforcing policies.
-    : Concretely, this parameter specifies whether the policy is a per-host (when set to "1") or per-subscriber (when set to "0) policy.
+    : This parameter specifies whether the policy is a per-host, per-subscriber, or per-flow policy.

     D (Direction):
     : Indicates the direction on which to apply the enclosed policy.